What Makes a Good Speaker? 6 Skills That Actually Matter

 Same recommendation, two deliveries.
 Low confidence: "I mean, this is just my opinion, but I sort of think maybe we could consider looking at Vendor B?
 If that's okay with everyone, I guess."
 High confidence: "I recommend Vendor B. They deliver faster and cost less.
 Here's the comparison."

 What confidence measures.
-Confidence in the Speaking Spectrum has nothing to do with personality type.
+Confidence in the Wellspoken Index has nothing to do with personality type.
 Introverts can score as high as extroverts.
 The dimension measures specific, observable behaviors: steady volume, declarative intonation, absence of hedging phrases ("I think maybe," "sort of"), and appropriate pacing.
 All trainable mechanics.

 Build a stronger vocal presence with specific techniques in our guide on how to speak with confidence.